-Don't let inexperience with the real estate industry scare you from becoming a homeowner.
+Don't let inexperience with the real estate industry prevent you from becoming a homeowner.
 I can help you understand the process.
-Contact me and I'll make sure you're a smart buyer.
+Call me at 800-252-6633.

 Metro Properties can walk you through closing - 800-252-6633

-The escrow company makes sure that the terms and conditions of the agreement between the sellers and the buyers are completed in preparation of the sale being finished.
+The escrow agent makes sure that the terms and conditions of the agreement between the seller and buyer are completed prior to the sale being finalized.

 • Terms of sale and any seller-assisted financing